Marcus Rees Roberts

 The Sad Sea, 2009

-Triple section accordion-fold artist’s book presented in a drop-back box with inlaid etching.
-Inkjet, acrylic, chalk and crayon on Bockingford 190gsm and acid free tissue, laid on Khadi handmade cotton rag 480gsm.
+Triple section accordion-fold artist’s book presented in a drop-back box.
+Inkjet, drypoint, acrylic, chalk and crayon on Bockingford 190gsm and acid free tissue, laid on Khadi handmade cotton rag 480gsm.
 Edition of 25.
 Box: 51 x 36.5 x 5.5 cm

 Published: Pratt Contemporary, 2009.